Access at the library

 Who is allowed to enter the Library?

 Only visitors (whether members or non-members) ages 13 to 60 will be allowed access to the Library.
 People over the age of 60 will be allowed into the Library only if they have the gold frame on their Ehteraz app.

 When can I access the Library?

 Visitors will be required to book timeslots through our website to visit the Library.
-Booking can be done only through the designated form (available here).
-Three slots will be provided per day, Sunday through Thursday: 8:00 to 10:00 AM, 10:30 AM to 2:30 PM and 3:30 to 8:00 PM, from Saturday to Thursday.
-The Library will remain closed on Fridays. updated
+Booking can be done only through the designated form (will be published soon).
+Three slots will be provided per day: 8:00 to 10:00 AM, 10:30 AM to 2:30 PM and 3:30 to 8:00 PM, from Sunday to Thursday.
+The Library will be closed on Fridays and Saturdays.

 When will the Library be cleaned?

 After each slot, the Library will be evacuated through a PA announcement and essential service cleaning of the areas open to the public will be carried out before opening for the next slot.

 How many people can enter the Library at once?